SystemsApproach/security/authentication.rst

 developed at MIT, it has been standardized by the IETF and is available as both open source and commercial products.
 We focus here on some of Kerberos’s interesting innovations.
-Notably, it addresses the freshness problem identified in Needham Schroeder by using timestamps rather than nonces.
+Notably, it addresses the freshness problem identified in Needham-Schroeder by using timestamps rather than nonces.

 Kerberos clients are generally human users, and users authenticate